Comets dominate doubleheader against Canyons with a sweep

 The Comet’s next game is a conference matchup against Grossmont at home to finish the regular season on Tuesday, April 22, at 3 p.m.

 “Just go in there and do what we do best.
-Don’t underestimate them and play how we normally play,” Navaeh Haywood said.
+Don’t underestimate them and play how we normally play,” Nevaeh Haywood said.